astaykov/SelfUpdater.Cloud/Readme.markdown

 			<NetFxEntryPoint assemblyName="SelfUpdater.Core.dll" />
 			</EntryPoint>
 		</Runtime>
-Please not that the __elevated__ execution context.
+Please note the __elevated__ execution context.
 It is required because the process will stop IIS Site, copy files to the BIN folder and then start the IIS site again.

 ### Update checks ###
 There is a process, which is being executed every __N__ seconds.
 You configure this in the Service Configuration